 After completing medical school, I opted to pursue a career in public health with the goal of working with larger populations than would have been possible as a practicing physician.
-I was accepted by Saint Louis University's College for Public Health and Social Justice as part of the Masters in Public Health program with concentration in Biosecurity and Disaster Preparedness (BSDP) program which I began full-time last fall.
+I was accepted by Saint Louis University's College for Public Health and Social Justice as part of the Masters in Public Health (MPH) program with concentration in Biosecurity and Disaster Preparedness (BSDP) which I began full-time in the fall of 2019.

 Map Link: New Orleans Free COVID-19 Testing Disparity